 Scalability Requirements

 The role of a tech stack in the scalability of an application is to make provision for the increase in users and functions.
-Your developers should make a choice of the tech stack that will make room for new engaging features, user growth and seasonal rise in the number of users.
+Your developers should make a choice of the technologies that will make room for new engaging features, user growth, and a seasonal rise in the number of users.

 Your provision for scalability must cover horizontal scaling which involves several application servers running at the same time to handle the flow of user traffic, as well as vertical scaling for the inclusion of more programs to process new data types.
 Scaling horizontally and vertically will protect your application from crashing when the stormy days come.